LazarVell/NextJS-Event-Manager/README.md

 The app will only accept unique E-mails for registration.

 Once registered, you can login, and start editing, removing or adding events, and signing up for them!

+There is currently an issue with signing up, once you sign up, the page needs to be refreshed for the effects to be seen.
+I understand the nature of this issue but I did not have the time to work on it before the deadline due to the fact it was discovered very late.

+Also, while it is not specifically requested, I would like to implement an "unsub" logic to enable users to remove themselves from events as well as signing up.

+For authentication, NextAuth is used, which implements JWT.